tweag/FawltyDeps/README.md

 At the start of this project, an exploration and overall project design was performed.
 The resulting [design document is available in this repo](./docs/DesignDoc.md).
 It lays out the main objective for this project as well as comparing various strategies that have been considered since the start.

-In the [code design](./docs/CodeDesign.md) section of documenation we lay out rules we adopt for code architecture and quality assurance.
+In the [code design](./docs/CodeDesign.md) section of documentation we lay out rules we adopt for code architecture and quality assurance.

 ## Development